 Belfast's Odyssey Complex to Become 'The O2 Belfast' in Major Rebranding Deal

-Belfast's landmark Odyssey entertainment complex is set for a major transformation, with the entire site β including the 11,200-capacity arena, the W5 science centre, and the home of the Belfast Giants ice hockey team β to be rebranded as 'The O2 Belfast' from 1 July 2026 under a new long-term partnership with telecommunications giant O2.
+Belfast's landmark Odyssey entertainment complex is set for a major transformation, with the entire site β including the 11,200-capacity arena, the W5 science centre, and the home of the Belfast Giants ice hockey team β to be rebranded as 'The O2 Belfast' from 1 July 2026 under a new 10-year naming rights partnership with telecommunications giant Virgin Media O2.

 Background

-The Odyssey complex, located on the banks of the River Lagan in Belfast, has been one of Northern Ireland's most popular entertainment destinations since it opened in 2000.
-The arena has hosted major concerts, sporting events, and family shows, while W5 has become one of Ireland's leading interactive science and discovery centres.
-The Belfast Giants ice hockey team has called the arena home throughout its history.
+The Odyssey complex, located on the banks of the River Lagan in Belfast, has been one of Northern Ireland's most popular entertainment destinations since it opened in December 2000.
+The Β£120 million Millennium Project includes the arena, the W5 interactive science and discovery centre, and Odyssey Place, which houses a cinema, bowling alley, and restaurants.
+The arena has hosted a wide array of events, from concerts by international artists to major sporting events including UFC and WWE, and has been the home of the Belfast Giants ice hockey team since 2001.

 Key Developments